superman11111111/proxychecker/README.md

-## ProxyChecker - Threaded Proxy Checker
+# ProxyChecker - Threaded Proxy Checker with anonymity checks

 Check proxies.txt and serve list of working ones at /api/working